Klamichhane738/CST8916_300-Remote-Data-and-RT-Applications/Assignment1/Assignment1.md

 *GraphQL Mutations (Similar to POST/PUT/DELETE Requests):*

 A big advantage of mutations in GraphQL over REST's POST and PUT methods is that with a mutation, we can change data and get the updated result in one go.
-This means we don’t need to make two separate requests—one to change the data and another to fetch the updated data—making it quicker and easy.
+This means we don’t need to make two separate requests—one to change the data and another to fetch the updated data—making it quicker and easy (ChatGPT, 2024).

 - Example Mutation: